 Plants and flowers that most deer populations love eating should best be avoided!
 Among them are(among others)roses, fruits, most edible vegetables, fresh growth of any plants, soft foliage, cosmos, crocus, snowdrops, gerbera, sunflowers, pansies, violets, dahlia, tulips, hydrangeas, and many more!

 Deer hate strong smells, loud noises, and outdoor dogs for the most part.
 That being said, deer tend to get used to things if they do not pose a real danger to them.
 Unfortunately, some deer will not even move when you clap your hands in front of them.

-Some people have results with the usage of homemade deer repellent or homemade sprays with mostly only natural ingredients like blood meal, predator urine, rotten eggs, and many more to keep them away from your favorite plants.
+Some people have results with the usage of homemade deer repellent or homemade sprays with natural ingredients like blood meal, predator urine, rotten eggs, and many more to keep them away from your favorite plants.

 You can use an environmentally friendly deer repellent spray with all-natural ingredients on most plants and spray it directly on the areas you want to stop deer browsing in.

 It will usually repel not just deer but work as a general animal repellent and works on other garden pests, too.